Start Your Georgia LLC

 Step 1: Name your Georgia LLC

-The first step is to create a name for your new business.
-It’s important to check the potential name against an existing database of Georgia businesses.
-You’ll be asked to enter a business name to find those with the same or similar names to yours.
+The first step of LLC formation is to come up with a name for your new business.
+It’s important to follow the state’s requirements and check the potential name against an existing database of Georgia businesses, to find those with the same or similar names to the LLC name you want.

-Note that naming guidelines exist.
+There are some naming guidelines for LLCs in Georgia.
 Your business name:

 The paperwork and payment are filed with the Clerk of the Superior Court in the county where the business is located.
 You may need to fill out an application form and pay a filing fee.